Lasha-Nikolaishvili/Library-Management-System/README.md

 ## Features

+- Web scraped data of more than 1000 books
 - User registration and authentication
 - Book reservation and checkout
 - Automatic notifications for overdue books
+- Automatic cancellation of overdue reservations
 - Detailed statistics on book usage and user activity
-- Admin interface for managing books, authors, genres, and users
+- Customized Admin interface for managing books, authors, genres, and users
 - User interface for browsing books and making reservations

 ## Installation